Þverarjökull: a Remote Northern Glacier

 Consider alternatives

-More accessible glaciers offer better experiences.
+More accessible glaciers are a better choice for most visitors.

 What to Expect